 Keeping up with advances and discoveries can be challenging, but keeping new discoveries in context with immunology as a whole is nearly impossible.
 Or, it is for any one person.
 Thus: Immunobites!

-Mariel Mohns is currently a research technician at the University of Wisconsin – Madison where she studies T cell responses to viruses like HIV/SIV and Zika, but will soon transition away from academia to become a staff science writer for a major biotech company.
+Mariel Mohns, co-founder/editor, is a science writer at the Morgridge Institute for Research.
+She previously contributed to work surrounding T cell responses to HIV/SIV and Zika while working as a research technician at the University of Wisconsin – Madison.
 She earned a BA in Biology and a BMus in Piano Performance from Lawrence University, followed by a MS in Biological Sciences from Mississippi College.
 She is passionate about science communication and moonlights as a freelance science writer for a variety of web-based outlets.
 Follow her on Twitter @marielmohns.
 Read posts by Mariel.

-Maria Rodgers is a postdoctoral fellow at The University of Southern Mississippi’s Gulf Coast Research Laboratory.
-She graduated from University of Miami with a B.S. in Marine Science and Biology and then moved to Clemson University to obtain her Ph.D. in Biological Sciences.
+Maria Rodgers, co-founder/editor, is a postdoctoral fellow at the University of Connecticut.
+She graduated from the University of Miami with a B.S. in Marine Science and Biology and then moved to Clemson University to obtain her Ph.D. in Biological Sciences.
 For her dissertation, she studied sea turtle immunology (with an emphasis on her favorite immunoglobulin, IgY).
-Currently, Maria is working on understanding the immunotoxic impacts of the Deepwater Horizon oil spill on various fishes.
+Currently, Maria is working on developing a microfluidic chip to understand the interactions between intestinal epithelial cells, immune cells, and microbiota of the three-spined stickleback.
+Follow her on Twitter @compimmunol.
 Read posts by Maria.

 Want to write for us?
 Click here to learn more!